vlang/v/vlib/regex/README.md

 ## Flags

-It is possible to set some flag in the regex parser that change the behavior of the parser itself.
+It is possible to set some flags in the regex parser that change the behavior of the parser itself.

 ```v
 // example of flag settings